Skip to main content

 "You could have told me.
 I would have taken you.
 Is it a lack of iron?
 Are you anaemic?
 How many times have I told you to eat right?"
 He stopped at the faint shake of her head.

 "It's not that."
-Bondita managed as eyes met.
+Bondita managed as their eyes met.
 "Barrister babu…"

 Aniruddha straightened himself as realisation dawned on him.
-Bondita looked visibly upset if not scared.
-He stood up taking a few steps back as she looked away and silently left the apartment, making Bondita stare up, confused, at the open door.
+Bondita looked visibly upset, if not scared.
+He stood up, taking a few steps back as she looked away and silently left the apartment, making Bondita stare up, confused, at the open door.

-Aniruddha was on the empty rooftop breathing in and out as though he was not able to.
+Aniruddha was on the empty rooftop, breathing in and out as though he were not able to.
 He rubbed his sweaty hands together as though he was cold and held them close to his chest as if he felt sick.
-A sudden rush of emotions made him feel hot inside as drops of precipitation appeared on his forehead even on a winter evening.
+A sudden rush of emotions made him feel hot inside as drops of precipitation appeared on his forehead, even on a winter evening.
 He tried to pacify his breathing as he paced the rooftop in the dark.
 What had he done?
 He sat down on the floor of the roof, closing his eyes as Bondita's face floated in his mind's eye.
 She looked tired, unhappy and scared.
 Obviously, she wanted to concentrate on her studies.
 She didn't see this coming, did she?
 Did she blame him?
 Aniruddha suddenly felt responsible and shallow.
 He remembered his friends' taunts and how much he had sworn to not let his feelings come in the way of her dream.
-He remembered every time the woman raised a question about what Bondita's role was as a wife he had held her hand and made sure they knew he had found exactly what he was looking for.
+He remembered every time the woman raised a question about what Bondita's role was as a wife, he had held her hand and made sure they knew he had found exactly what he was looking for.
 A woman with purpose.
 Had he caused this?
 Did he successfully drag her down to mediocrity and the typically expected roles of a wife and mother when he actually didn't want that?
 Did Bondita feel he wanted it?
 Aniruddha shook his head to collect his scattered thoughts.
 There was no way he would let her quit the dream at any cost.
 But was he even capable of understanding what she was going through emotionally and physically?
-That day, Aniruddha Roy Chowdhury felt the most helpless like he hadn't ever felt in his life.
+That day, Aniruddha Roy Chowdhury felt the most helpless than he had ever felt in his life.

 Aniruddha closed his eyes as the feeling of claustrophobia crept in.
 He felt like he was standing in the witness box of a courtroom and everyone he knew, friends, family, the society that opposed her, and even Bondita were staring at him like a culprit.
 Aniruddha hid his face in his trembling cold hands.
 What should he do now?
 What would a husband do?
 What would a mentor do?
 When the two roles were at a crossroads, which one should he choose to be?